caspergrl/GT-UX-UI-Dec2022-June2023/17-week/02-lesson.md

 This makes your code easier to understand for yourself and your fellow developers by labeling HTML elements with tags that fit what they are.

 - For example, an aside element is a sidebar.

-Before moving on, take questions to ensure that all students are clear on div and section tags.
+## SLIDES 29-35

-You are now going to move on to a demo of Chrome's Web Inspector.
-This is a natural next step in the lesson because it will show students how to apply box model properties, which will set them up for success by showing students how to visually test out CSS properties.
+## SLIDE 36
 ## 5. Instructor Do: Demo - Chrome's Web Inspector (5 min)

 > :pushpin: **Important Point:** Your goal for this demo is to help students feel empowered to tackle building containers and structure for their USPS style guides.
 This demo supports learning objective 2: employ Chrome's Web Inspector to experiment with CSS in the browser.